In-medium pion dispersion relation and medium correction of $N\pi\leftrightarrow \Delta$ near the threshold energy of pion production: Results and discussions

-For the in-medium pion adsorption cross sections $\pi N\to \Delta$, as shown in the right panel of Fig.~\ref{fig3v5}, they are suppressed at lower energy ($s^{1/2}<1.25$ GeV) and enhanced at higher energy ($s^{1/2}>1.25$ GeV).
-It can be understood from the effect of effective masses of N and $\Delta$ on $f^*$.
-It could lead to the enhancement of pions in the HIC simulations near the threshold energy, since the smaller $\pi N\to \Delta$ cross sections weaken the second process of the loop of $\Delta-N-\pi$, i.e., process of $N\pi \to \Delta$, which make more $\pi$s are left to freeze out from the pion production process of $\Delta\to N\pi$.
-Our predictions on the in-medium effects on the $\pi N\to \Delta$ cross sections are different from the conclusion in Ref.~\cite{ZhenZhang2017}, where they show the enhancement of in-medium $N\pi\to\Delta$ cross sections near the threshold energies The different conclusions could come from the effects of effective masses on the $\Delta$ mass distributions which was not considered in Ref.~\cite{ZhenZhang2017}, and it hints that a further experimental study of the pion production in heavy ion collisions will be useful for figuring out the in-medium $N\pi\to \Delta$.
+Concerning the in-medium pion absorption cross sections $\pi N\to \Delta$, as shown in panel (c) of Fig.~\ref{fig3v5}, they are enhanced at $s^{1/2}<1.11$ GeV ($E_{\mathrm{beam}}\sim$ 0.36 A GeV) and then suppressed at approximately $s^{1/2}>1.11$ GeV as presented in panel (d).
+The enhancement of the in-medium pion absorption cross sections $\pi N\to \Delta$ near $s^{1/2}<1.11$ GeV could lead to the reduction of pions in the HIC near the threshold energy, while the enhancement of pion production may occur at $s^{1/2}>1.11$ GeV.
+At $s^{1/2}>1.3$ GeV, the cross sections are enhanced again, but our results are obtained by neglecting the width of $\Delta$ in the $\Delta$ propagator in the calculation of the pion self-energy.
+This should be carefully investigated at high energy.
+Our predictions on the in-medium effects for the $\pi N\to \Delta$ cross sections are similar to the conclusion in Ref.~\cite{ZhenZhang2017}, in which enhancement of in-medium $N\pi\to\Delta$ cross sections near the threshold energies was reported.
+However, the amplitude of the enhancement and the energy region of the results in this study are both smaller than those in Ref.~\cite{ZhenZhang2017} because the effects of effective masses on $f^*$ were considered in this study but not in Ref.~\cite{ZhenZhang2017}.
+This suggests that a further experimental study of the pion production in heavy ion collisions will be useful for elucidating the in-medium $N\pi\to \Delta$.